Scientific Name

 How to Grow and Care for Mammillaria heyderi

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. heyderi indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Soil: M. heyderi requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
-Use a commercial cactus potting mix or create your own.
+Use a commercial cactus potting mix, or create your own.

 Temperature: This cactus is heat tolerant but not a cold-hardy plant.
 M. heyderi can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

-Watering: From spring to fall, water deeply and wait for the soil to dry out before watering again.
+Watering: From spring to fall, water deeply and wait for the soil to dry before watering again.
 Never let the pot sit in water.
 Suspend watering in the winter.

 Fertilizing: M. heyderi can benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.